toml12791/Unraid-Appdata-Backup-Copy/README.md

 6 hours
 ```

-This strongly suggests that Unraid has finished writing the backup, but it does not prove archive, database, or application integrity.
+Passing the stability check provides reasonable evidence that Unraid has finished writing the backup, but it does not verify archive, database, or application integrity.

 </details>